-In Berkshire Hathaway's 1997 chairman's letter, Warren Buffett wrote:
+In Berkshire Hathaway's 1997 chairman's letter, Warren Buffett famously wrote:

 If you plan to eat hamburgers throughout your life and are not a cattle producer, should you wish for higher or lower prices for beef? ...

-Buffett's wisdom is the secret of successful value investors from Benjamin Graham to Bill Ruane and is also the heart of Philip Durell's Motley Fool Inside Value newsletter, where we seek to buy the proverbial dollar for 75 cents.
-Yet, so many, myself included, often forget this crucial strategy at the first hint of a swoon.
+Buffett's wisdom is the secret of successful value investors from Graham to Ruane and is also the heart of Philip Durell's Motley Fool Inside Value newsletter, where we seek to buy the proverbial dollar for 75 cents.
+Yet so many, myself included, often forget this crucial strategy at the first blush of a September swoon.

 In that vein, here are three examples of why you should cheer as the fire rages.